 Shortbread cookies are one of my favorite holiday treats.
 They’re easy to make, with just a few ingredients, and it’s relatively easy to make them gluten free and allergy friendly.

-You can get a light, buttery shortbread cookie with vegan buttery spread and gluten free flour.
+You can get a light, buttery cookie with vegan buttery spread and gluten free flour.
 These chocolate shortbread cookies are proof of that!

 This is a great recipe to make for the holidays, because you can make a couple of batches of the dough on a morning when you’re not too busy, and store it in the freezer.
 When you need cookies for a last minute party or even to give as a gift, you can pull out a roll of cookie dough, slice, and bake!
 It couldn’t be any easier.

-Confectioner’s sugar contributes to the lightness of these cookies, and I don’t recommend using any other sweeteners in its place.
+- Sugar – Confectioner’s sugar contributes to the lightness of these cookies, and I don’t recommend using any other sweeteners in its place.
 If you only have cane sugar on hand, you can make it into confectioner’s sugar with the help of a food processor.
 You can read this post to find out how to make homemade confectioner’s sugar.

-I like to use Earth Balance Soy Free Buttery Spread or Baking Sticks.
+- Vegan Buttery Spread – I like to use Earth Balance Soy Free Buttery Spread or Baking Sticks.
 If you have a brand of dairy free spread or sticks that you prefer, it will probably work fine if that’s what you normally bake with.

 - Make the dough – blend the buttery spread, sugar, gluten free flour, and cocoa powder.